StringSuzana/Patterns_Adapter/README.md

 # Patterns_Adapter
 This is a simple demonstration of adapter pattern

-Program that simulates laptop that requires charging from EU type of socket (type F: https://www.worldstandards.eu/electricity/plugs-and-sockets/f/)
+This program simulates laptop that requires charging from EU type of socket (type F: https://www.worldstandards.eu/electricity/plugs-and-sockets/f/)

 and charge that laptop using GB type of